javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 ![recursive salaries](recursive-salaries.svg)

-We can easily see the principle: for an object `{...}` subcalls are made, while arrays `[...]` are the "leaves" of the recursion tree, they give immediate result.
+We can easily see the principle: for an object `{...}` subcalls are made, while arrays `[...]` are the "leaves" of the recursion tree, they give immediate results.

 Note that the code uses smart features that we've covered before: